 The Silk Road

-The Roman people learned of silk, a beautiful fabric that came from a mysterious place in the east.
-The fabric was soft and seemed to glow.
+The Romans learned of silk in the second century before the Common Era.
+Silk was a beautiful fabric that was soft and seemed to glow.
 Clothing made of silk was a source of pride and a sign of great wealth.
-Even the smallest pieces of silk would be displayed by wealthy Romans.
+Even the smallest pieces of silk would be proudly displayed by wealthy Romans.

-The Silk came from China, and the Chinese were careful to keep the secret of how they made the beautiful fiber.
+The silk that Romans proudly showed off came from China, and the Chinese were careful to keep the secret of how they made the beautiful fiber.
 We know today that silk is made from a sticky substance produced by silkworms.
-The silkworms are not actually worms, but the tiny caterpillars of silkmoths.
-When silkworms hatch, they are fed mulberry leaves until they are big enough to spin cacoons.
-Silk makers boil the cacoons and extract the shimmering fibers that are woven into silk.

 Silk traveled west to Rome and other parts of Europe on what historians would later call the Silk Road.
 The Silk Road was not an actual road, but a 4,000-mile long network of trade routes that connected China to Europe, the Middle East and North Africa.
 Very few people traveled the entire length of the Silk Road.
 Trade resembled a chain, with each trader and segment of the trade route representing a link in the chain.

 In 1269, Marco Polo traveled from his home in Italy to China on the Silk Road.
-Marco Polo wrote a book about his adventures, but the stories of China were so amazing that many Europeans could not believe Polo's stories were true.
+His book about his adventures became well-known, but Polo’s stories of China were so amazing that many Europeans could not believe they were true.

-Ideas also traveled the Silk Road.
-Buddhism was introduced to China during the Han Dynasty by merchants from India.
+Along with goods, ideas also traveled the Silk Road.
+Buddhismwas introduced to China during the Han Dynasty by merchants from India.
 Over time, Buddhism lost much of its influence in India, but became very popular in China.

-The Black Death was a devastating illness that took the lives of nearly half of the people of Europe between 1348 and 1350.
+Devastating illness also traveled this trade route.
+The Black Death took the lives of nearly half of the people of Europe between 1348 and 1350.
 Scientists believe the plague began as a bacterial disease in Central Asian rats.
-People on land were usually safe because the rats did not like the smell of their horses, but at the western of the Silk Road, goods were loaded into ships on the Black Sea.
+People on land were usually safe because the rats did not like the smell of their horses, but at the western edge of the Silk Road, goods were loaded into ships on the Black Sea.
 The ships transported goods to cities throughout Europe.
 In addition to sailors, the ships were home to rats and fleas.
 Fleas living on the blood of the rats bit the sailors on board.
 When the sailors returned to their homes in Europe, they carried the deadly, contagious disease.

-The Silk Road lost its importance when the Mongols Empire disintegrated.
-The Mongols no longer policed the routes.
+The Silk Road lost its importance when the Mongol Empire disintegrated because Mongols no longer policed the trade routes.
 The Silk Road became even more dangerous when bandits learned to make Chinese gunpowder.
-By the fifteenth century, Portuguese sailors learned to circumnavigate Africa in order to create sea routes that were faster and safer than the Silk Road.
+The end of the Silk Road came by the fifteenth century, as Portuguese sailors learned to circumnavigate Africa.
+The new sea routes created by the Portuguese were faster and safer than the Silk Road.